HBOCodeLabs/wiremock-captain/docs/examples/README.md

 });
 ```

-The above allows for skipping specifiying `endpoint` and `method` when creating mocks multiple times.
+The above allows for skipping specifying `endpoint` and `method` when creating mocks multiple times.

 ## Basic use case